w3f/Grants-Program/src/milestone-deliverables-guidelines.md

 ## Milestone Deliverables

 Please provide a list of milestone deliverables.
-This list should closely reflect the list of deliverables agreed on in the Pull Request for the **Open Grants** program or in Annex 1 of the grant contract for the **General Grants** program.
+This list should closely reflect the list of deliverables agreed on in the Pull Request for the public **Grants Program** application or in Annex 1 of the grant contract for the private applications.

 Each item in the list should include a link to the deliverable itself, e.g.: